andreshyer/recursive-math/README.md

 $$a_{n+2} = \frac{1}{(n+1)(n+2)} \left( B f_n - c_n - g_n \right) = F(B, n, a_0, a_1, ..., a_n)$$

-For many equations, it is easier and faster to use numerical appromiaxtion than to use a series solution.
+For many equations, it is easier and faster to use numerical approximation than to use a series solution.
-This repo attempts to bridge the gap where each coeifficent can be solved in terms of B, a_n = a_n(B).
+This repo attempts to bridge the gap where each coefficient can be solved in terms of B, a_n = a_n(B).
-When B is specified, the coeifficents can quickly be solved and used.
+When B is specified, the coefficients can quickly be solved and used.
-With the general philosophy that it is acceptable for a large amount of resources and time to generate coeifficent equations, if it only needs to be done once.
+With the general philosophy that it is acceptable for a large amount of resources and time to generate coefficient equations, if it only needs to be done once.

 In this repo, there are only a few main concepts.
-1) Raw coeifficents (ScalerHolders) should be able to be written in terms of a constant.
+1) Raw coefficients (ScalerHolders) should be able to be written in terms of a constant.
-2) Raw series (IterativeConstants) contain many coeifficents which are in terms of a constant.
+2) Raw series (IterativeConstants) contain many coefficients which are in terms of a constant.
-3) Mathamatical operations can be done on either series or coeifficents.
+3) Mathematical operations can be done on either series or coefficients.
-5) Calculating the coeifficents in the series requries high precision.
+5) Calculating the coefficients in the series requires high precision.
-6) Using the coeifficents does not require precision and should be fast.
+6) Using the coefficients does not require precision and should be fast.

 ScalerHolder example: